 Have you ever had a conversation where moments—or even days—later you realize, "I wish I'd said that"?
 Travel booking and airline and hotel check-ins can often feel like that, with so many questions, options, and price points to juggle.
 The travel experts at Budget Travel have been there and back.
-We've assembled a 12-point cheat sheet with twelve phrases to help make your next travel booking easier, nab you some upgrades, and save you money.
+We've assembled a 12-point cheat sheet with a dozen phrases to help make your next travel booking easier, nab you some upgrades, and save you money.

 Well, that question seems a little on-the-nose, doesn't it?
 But most airline passengers never ask, and it can pay off.
 Ask politely, and if you're met with silence, be willing to wait for an answer instead of backing down.
 Last-minute first and business class seat availability can mean you pay an "up-sell" fee (typically $50 and up) to get out of coach.
 The same question can work at a hotel, especially if it's a hotel that caters to business travelers and you're checking in over the weekend.

 Airline crews deal with a lot of tired, anxious, and sometimes just plain cranky passengers all day every day.
 Letting them know that you're willing to get bumped to another flight solves some major problems for them—and can result in your being moved up to first class just because you were willing to be accommodating.
 Note: It might also get you bumped, so use this phrase only if you mean it.

 We can't guarantee it, but first-class passengers have been known to trade seats with military personnel as a way of saying "thank you" for their service.
 On a more predictable note, cruise lines will often offer a discount if you tell them about your military service.